jasonmb626/mySetups/LinuxDev/Fedora_36_Setup.md

 Check custom font, set to MesloLGS NF 12
 Using down delta next to Nord choose set as default.

 Optional - under colors, set transparent background.
+(This was working in previous versions but not working now????)

 ### Install and Configure Powerline 10k